MaiFlava1/Terms-of-service/README.md

 # Terms-of-service

-MaiFlava's contents are following under provisions.
+MaiFlava's contents are following under provisions. <br>
 You are using MaiFlava's contents in consideration of your agreement to these terms.

 ## Temporary